7 cultural no-gos you need to know when living in Germany

-In every culture there are things that every local takes for granted, but newcomers find bewildering.
-It’s hard to know ahead of time what you’re going to run into, but here’s a list of some of my key cultural learning points since living in Germany!
+In every culture, there are things that every local takes for granted, but newcomers find bewildering.
+It’s hard to know ahead of time what you’re going to run into, but here’s a list of no-gos you need to know when living in Germany!

-Nearly everywhere else we politely ignore each other: on buses, in cafes, in the public washroom.
+Nearly everywhere else we politely ignore each other: on buses, in cafés, in the public washroom.
 However, it all changes when you enter a doctor’s waiting room.
 Now, you’re expected to say ‘Morgen’ or ‘Guten Tag’ upon entering, and ‘Tschüss’ on leaving.
-Not absolutely everyone follows this rule, but you will never been seen as strange for doing it.
+Not absolutely everyone follows this rule, but you will never be seen as strange for doing it.

 There are strong opinions about air circulation in Germany, and it just takes sharing a meeting room or an apartment with a local to learn this one fast.
 It is critical to air out your living or working space by opening the window for 15-20 minutes for ‘Luft’.
 However, a draught, ‘Zug’ or ‘Luftzug’, somehow is different and will give you unspecified illnesses.
 I say unspecified, but the person complaining about it will probably be specific.
 At length.
 And you’re taking your life in your hands if you choose to open a window on the bus or tram.